-We are pleased to present to you the Annual Water Quality Report for the year 2023.
+We are pleased to present to you the Annual Water Quality Report for the year 2024.
 This report is designed to inform you about the quality of your water and services we deliver to you every day (Este informe contiene información muy importante sobre su agua potable.
 Tradúzcalo o hable con alguien que lo entienda bien).
-Our water system grad is a "A".
-Our water system report card can be found at www.ldh.la.gov/watergrade.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.